-RSM helped develop the Project Initiation Routemap on behalf of the Infrastructure and Projects Authority (IPA) within HM Treasury.
-It helps address these challenges by offering support on strategic decision-making during project initiation based on the latest thinking and knowledge acquired from delivery of major projects.
+The Project Initiation Routemap developed for the Infrastructure and Projects Authority (IPA) within HM Treasury, helps address these challenges by offering support on strategic decision-making during project initiation based on the latest thinking and knowledge acquired from delivery of major projects.

 We can offer to support your project or programme teams by assessing the capability of key members of the delivery team against the relative complexity of the project or programme, identifying the complexity-capability gaps, and making recommendations to close those gaps to ensure a more successful outcome.